David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Njoku has averaged 29.5 receiving yards per game over his eight career matchups, 5.0 more than his over/under for Sunday's game.
+- Njoku is averaging 29.5 receiving yards per game in eight career matchups against the Bengals, 2.0 more than his receiving yards prop bet over/under for Sunday's game (27.5).

-- Njoku has caught a touchdown pass versus the Bengals four times, but did not have multiple TDs in any of those games.
+- The 270.1 yards per game the Bengals are conceding through the air makes them the NFL's 27th-ranked pass defense.

-- The Bengals have the NFL's 27th-ranked pass defense this season, yielding 270.1 yards per game through the air.
+- At 1.5 passing TDs conceded per game, the Bengals defense is ranked 15th in the NFL.

 Recent Performances

-- Njoku put together a 28-yard performance against the Steelers last week on four catches while being targeted four times and scoring one touchdown.
+- In last week's game against the Steelers, Njoku was targeted four times and recorded four catches for 28 yards and scored one touchdown.

-- Njoku has accumulated seven catches for 57 yards and one touchdown over his last three outings.
-He was targeted 11 times and averages 19.0 receiving yards.
+- Njoku has caught seven passes on 11 targets for 57 yards and one touchdown in his last three games, averaging 19.0 yards per game.

 Njoku's Cleveland Teammates